Philio/PreferenceCompatExtended/README.md

 An extension of the Preference support library that includes a NumberPicker dialog and various fixes.

+Currently works well and has been tested on a wide variety of SDK 14+ devices/emulators, better support for earlier versions will be added later.

 Current minimum SDK is 11 due to align with NumberPicker, this will be changed to a back ported version in a future version to support 7+.

+Contributions are very welcome, please submit a pull request.

 ## Download